Simple Interest vs Compound Interest: Clear Examples (2026 Guide)

 - With compounding, your final balance is higher than contributions because growth happens throughout the period.

 The exact final amount depends on compounding frequency and contribution timing.
-Use the tool to calculate precisely: Compound interest calculator.
+Use the compound interest calculator to calculate it more precisely.

 Not sure what a realistic monthly contribution is?
-See how much you should save each month.
+See how much you should save each month and then test your plan using the calculator.

 Does Compounding Frequency Matter?